SSVVB/SSVVB/README.md

 - 👀 I’m interested in becoming a coding and mathematics wizard.
 - 🌱 I’m currently learning Python's packages.
 - 💞️ I’m looking to collaborate on beginner -> advanced projects to be involved in the community and improve my skills.
-- 📫 How to reach me: @samuelbiegel@gmail.com
+- 📫 How to reach me: @SSVVB

 <!---
 SSVVB/SSVVB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.